dolevf/graphw00f/README.md

 * Lighthouse - PHP
 * Agoo - Ruby

-# GraphQL Technologies Defence Matrices
+# GraphQL Threat Matrix
-The graphw00f project uses the GraphQL Threat Matrix project as its technology security matrix database.
+The graphw00f project uses the [GraphQL Threat Matrix Project](https://github.com/nicholasaleks/graphql-threat-matrix/) as its technology security matrix database.
 When graphw00f successfully fingerprints a GraphQL endpoint, it will print out the threat matrix document.
-This document helps security engineers to identify how mature the technology is, what security features it offers, and whether it contains CVEs.
+This document helps security engineers to identify how mature the technology is, what security features it offers, and whether it contains any CVEs.

 ![GraphQL Threat Matrix](/static/threat-matrix.png?raw=true "GraphQL Threat Matrix")